 2. Intermediate Stage

 This stage of prevention goes a notch higher.
-It is usually administered on children who have been recognized to show certain signs of antisocial or rebellious behaviour.
-By providing them with customized tutoring, counselling sessions and improving their social skills, the growth of antisocial activities can be stopped.
+It is usually administered on children who have been recognised to show certain signs of antisocial or rebellious behaviour.
+By providing them with customised tutoring, counselling sessions and improving their social skills, the growth of antisocial activities can be stopped.